Arundel Castle, its parkland, and the South Downs

 - But the main walk route is to turn right along the bridleway, with the river down below you, over to your left and with the park wall on your right.

-- In 600 metres you come to a wooden fieldgate with a wooden swing gate on its left at 90°.
+- In 650 metres you come to a wooden fieldgate with a wooden swing gate on its left at 90°.
 Go through the swing gate and keep ahead, following the direction of the two-armed footpath sign.
 You now come out into the open, with a large field on your right.
-Follow the line of the fence on your left, downhill and in 220 metres, at the bottom, your path swings sharply to the right, in 35 metres coming to a wooden fieldgate on your left (beside a hidden and overgrown stile).
-Turn left through this (usually) open fieldgate, to follow the direction of the footpath sign on your left, along a farm track, on a bearing of 120°.
+Follow the line of the fence on your left, steadily downhill and in 220 metres, at the bottom, your path swings sharply to the right .
+In a further 35 metres you come to a wooden fieldgate on your left (to the right of a hidden and overgrown stile).
+Turn left through this fieldgate, to follow the direction of the footpath sign on your left, along a farm track, on a bearing of 120°.

 - The track soon heads uphill, with open fields to the right and the river down below, on your left.
-Some 340 metres along this track (which can be muddy) keep to the main track, passing to the right of a farm barn below you to your left.
+In 240 metres the track comes out into the open at a junction with a track to your right.
+Keep ahead, now gently downhill and in 100 metres you cross over a chalky turning circle with an access ahead leading down to a farm barn.
+Keep ahead, slightly right passing to the right of the farm barn below you to your left.

-- In 100 metres you come down to South Stoke Farm yard [!] where you turn right onto a path, your direction 145°, with a wall on your right, following the direction of the two-armed footpath sign.
+- In 100 metres you come down to South Stoke Farm yard [!] where you turn right onto a path, your direction 145°, with a wall on your right, following the direction of the footpath post on your right-hand side.
 (Note: do not take a short cut across the farm yard to the road – the farmer gets cross with walkers who do not follow the footpath.)

 - You pass the Gothic-style Chapel Barn on your immediate left.
 65 metres along the path you reach a tarmac road, where you turn left, your direction 55°.
-Pass South Stoke Farm on your left (marked on the OS map).
-In 70 metres at a minor road junction take the left fork, due north.
-In 60 metres you pass on your right, house No.38 (which used to be an inn) with a post box in the front wall and then come to the entrance to St Leonard’s Parish Church, South Stoke, well worth a visit.
+Pass the farm buildings on your left and in 70 metres at a minor road junction take the left fork , due north.
+In 60 metres you pass on your right, house No.38 (which used to be an inn) with a post box in the front wall and then you come to the entrance to St Leonard’s Parish Church, South Stoke, well worth a visit.
 After visiting the church, retrace your steps to the road and continue onwards, now on a gravel car-wide track.

-- In 150 metres, just before the steel bridge over the River Arun, ignore the stile on your right. [!] ( Unless you plan to do an Arundel Circular walk, in which case cross over this stile and follow the riverbank path back to Arundel, stopping at the Black Rabbit pub for lunch).
+- In 150 metres, just before you come to South Stoke Bridge over the River Arun ignore the stile on your right. [!] ( Unless you plan to do an Arundel Circular walk, in which case cross over this stile and follow the riverbank path back to Arundel, stopping at the Black Rabbit pub for lunch).

-- The main route is to cross the bridge.
-5 metres from its end [!] you have a wooden kissing gate on your left and a stile on your right.
+- The main route is to cross over the steel bridge.
+5 metres beyond its end [!] you have a wooden kissing gate on your left and a stile on your right.

 - [!]
 For a direct, short cut route to Amberley station, go through the kissing gate, to follow the path to North Stoke, then a lane to Houghton Bridge.

-- Continue ahead beside the river and in 300 metres, go through a new metal swing gate and [!] fork left on a narrow path that heads uphill, your direction 130°.
+- Continue ahead over a grassy meadow with the river to your right and in 300 metres, go through a metal swing gate and [!] fork left on a narrow path that heads uphill, through light woodland, your direction 130°.
 In 90 metres, at a two-armed footpath sign, you fork left (not right per the sign) your direction now 55°.

-- Follow the path uphill beside a wooden fence, coming out onto a car road by the start of houses, and some 150 metres from the path fork, you come to the George Inn, Burpham, the suggested lunchtime stop.
+- Follow the path uphill between wooden fences, coming out onto a car road by the start of houses, and some 150 metres from the path fork, you come to the George Inn, Burpham , the suggested lunchtime stop.
 Note: this pub used to be called the George and Dragon Inn - for reasons unknow the "Dragon" was dropped a few years ago.

 - Coming out of the church, go sharp right through the churchyard, your direction 345°, to exit the churchyard through a metal swing gate.
 Cross a grassy area with young pine trees to come out on to a tarmac road where you turn right, your direction 330°.
 You have a good view of Arundel Castle, on the horizon over to your left.